neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 Analyze your code and find redundant values.

-The is no need to define a e.g. certain hex value for color in multiple places.
-You can define such redundant values in a single place (like the `global.css` file).
+It is not necessary, for example, to define a specific hex value for a color in several places.
+You can define these kinds of redundant values in a single place (like the `global.css` or even a `variables.css` file).

-Use Custom Properties (CSS Variables) to store such values at a central place und reuse them across the code.
+Use custom properties (CSS variables) to store such values in a central location and reuse them throughout the code.